 The Time for Brand “You” is Now!

 So what do I know about personal branding?
 I have been blogging for almost 10 years, and tweeting for just over that many.
 Well, that is actually part of my story…

-This is why I updated my slides on personal branding and challenge everyone in business to wake up and get social and to realize that there is no separation between our work and personal lives.
+This is why I challenge everyone in business to wake up and get social and to realize that there is no separation between our work and personal lives.
 It’s time to start telling your story and growing your network:

 Through this content + connections model, your influence grows and you too can become a positive voice in the marketplace, on topics you are passionate about.
 And you can earn the power to influence a future boss, a future employee, a future customer, a future partner or a future investor in your business.